 - Do you struggle with wording and structure?
 Use LLMs and CV builders.

 - Are you overwhelmed by many parallel applications?
-Add a tracker/CRM.
+Add a tracker.

 - Want to maximize volume for entry-level roles?
-Consider (carefully) auto-apply.
+Consider auto-apply, carefully.

-To understand why this matters, you need to look at Europe- and DACH-specific constraints.
+To understand why this matters, look at the Europe- and DACH-specific constraints.

-2. Why European and DACH job markets need special AI tools
+2. Why European and DACH markets need special tools

 Key differences:

-- Cover letters are often mandatory and highly specific.
+- Cover letters are often expected and judged on specificity.

-- Photos on CVs are still common in DACH.
+- Photos on CVs are still common in DACH, though not mandatory.

 - Language quality matters a lot, especially in German.